-COURSE TITLE: INTERNATIONAL STRATEGY AND DIVERSIFICATION CODE: MN 463 drivers, and trajectories.
+COURSE TITLE: INTERNATIONAL STRATEGY AND DIVERSIFICATION

+This course will introduce students to the different growth options firms could select, emphasizing the design of growth platforms, drivers, and trajectories.
 As well, this course will explore the risks and rewards of related and unrelated diversification, particularly in adjacent and non-adjacent markets.